farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ## Implicit Assumptions are Not Flexibility

-I want to be very clear that using less structured, but making assumptions of that data is not an application of the open-closed principle.
+I want to be very clear that using less structured data, but making assumptions of that data is not an application of the open-closed principle.
 It is simply dangerous and unintuitive coupling.

 Consider this javascript.
 Will it work?